xAlex-an/xAlex-an/README.md

 Hi there! 👋 I'm Aleksandra
-I'm a junior front-end developer based in the UK 🇬🇧, recently graduated from a Full Stack Web Developer bootcamp.
-I enjoy building responsive websites that combine clean code with thoughtful, intuitive design.
-I'm passionate about web development, holistic health, and creating digital spaces that feel calm and beautifully crafted.
+I’m a junior full-stack developer based in the UK.
+I recently completed the Full Stack Web Developer bootcamp at Code Institute, where I learned how to build responsive and user-friendly applications using HTML, CSS, JavaScript, Python, and Django.d.

 🔨 Projects I’ve built: